thinkshout/thinkshout/blog/_posts/2016-03-09-next-chapter-for-mandrill.md

   * Deliverability
   * Reporting & Accountability
-  * Templated emails that look good across all email clients.
+  * Templated emails that look great across all email clients

 As the team who originally partnered with [MailChimp](http://mailchimp.com/) to build the [Mandrill module](https://www.drupal.org/project/mandrill), we might be a bit biased, but we think it’s one of the best transactional email services out there that integrates with Drupal.
 We have many clients that use both [MailChimp](https://www.drupal.org/project/mailchimp) and Mandrill, and many that use Mandrill by itself.
 In fact, we just completed a [Mandrill 8.x-1.0-alpha1](https://www.drupal.org/node/2683599) release with all the great features of Mandrill for Drupal 8.